dotswg/dots-requirements/draft-ietf-dots-requirements.md

   delivery, enabling asynchronous notifications between agents.

 GEN-004
-: Path MTU Discovery: DOTS agents SHOULD attempt to learn the PMTU through mechanisms such as Path MTU Discovery [RFC1191] or Packetization Layer Path MTU Discovery [RFC4821].
-If the PMTU cannot be discovered, DOTS agents SHOULD assume a PMTU of 1280 bytes.
-If IPv4 support on legacy or otherwise unusual networks is a consideration and PMTU is unknown, DOTS implementations MAY rely on a PMTU of 576 bytes, as discussed in [RFC0791] and [RFC1122].

-GEN-005
 : Bulk Data Exchange: Infrequent bulk data exchange between DOTS agents can also significantly augment attack response coordination, permitting such tasks as population of black- or white-listed source addresses; address or prefix group